wp-plugins/stronger-github-widget/readme.txt

 == Screenshots ==

 1. Widget Settings
-2. Widget in action for type Events
+2. Widget in action for Events
-3. Widget in action for type Repositories
+3. Widget in action for Repositories
-4. Widget in action for type Starred
+4. Widget in action for Starred
-5. Widget in action for type Followers
+5. Widget in action for Followers
-6. Widget in action for type Following
+6. Widget in action for Following
-7. Widget in action for type Subscriptions
+7. Widget in action for Subscriptions

 == Changelog ==